My Membership

 Colorado 811 members can find information regarding their membership here.

-For more information on the billing and payments please visit this page.
+For more information on the billing and payments please visit the Colorado811 Billing & Payment page.

 How do you know what tickets to send me?

-Updating Member owned/operated facilities to the CO811 notification area database is the responsibility of the facility owner.
-All changes to the notification area database must be submitted in writing, including mail or e-mail to notify CO811 Member Relations of the requested change.
+Updating Member owned/operated facilities to the Colorado 811 notification area database is the responsibility of the facility owner.
+All changes to the notification area database must be submitted via e-mail to notify CO811 Member Relations of the requested change.
 All change requests will be processed in the order they were submitted, by date.

 To better serve member needs, the following timeline is recommended:

-Digital data, including GIS shapefiles, should be submitted at least ten (10) business days prior to the date that member facilities require notification of proposed excavation for the geographic location.
-From the date CO811 receives the database update request, a total of five (5) business days are needed to complete the entry into the existing database.
-The member will be informed via e-mail when the update is complete.
+Digital data, to include GIS shapefiles and Google Earth files, should be submitted at least ten (10) business days prior to the date that member facilities require notification of proposed excavation for the geographic location.
+From the date Colorado 811 receives the database update request, a total of five (5) business days are needed to complete the entry into the existing database.
+The member facility owner will be informed via e-mail when the update is complete.
 It is the members’ responsibility to review and approve the notification area database.
 Contact Member Relations personnel for more information.

-Requests for a GIS shape file of the existing coverage in the notification area database will require an e-mail sent to the Member Relations Department.
+Requests for a GIS shape file of the existing notification area database coverage will require an email sent to the Member Relations Department.

-A Database Validation Form must be signed and returned to confirm the accuracy and location of the digital data transferred from the GIS shape file into the CO811 system.
+A Database Validation Form must be signed and returned to confirm the accuracy and location of the digital data transferred from the GIS shape file into the Colorado 811 system.

 All requests will be processed in the order they were received unless otherwise communicated by the member facility owner or operator.